makerdao/mips/MIP45/mip45.md

 - that the auction does not need to be reset, either due to having experienced too large a percentage decrease in price, or having existed for too long of a time duration
 - that the caller's specified maximum price is at least the current auction price

 Then, the amount of collateral to attempt to purchase is computed as the minimum of the collateral left in the auction (`lot`) and the caller's specified quantity (`amt`)—the resulting value is the `slice`.
 This value is then multiplied by the current price of the auction to compute the DAI owed in exchange (`owe`).
-If `owe` exceeds the DAI collection target of the auction (`tab`), then `owe` is adjusted to be equal to `tab`, and `slice` is set to `tab / price` (i.e. the auction will not sell more collateral than is needed to cover debt+fees from the liquidated Vault).
+If `owe` exceeds the DAI collection target of the auction (`tab`), then `owe` is adjusted to be equal to `tab`, and `slice` is set to `tab / price` (i.e., the auction will not sell more collateral than is needed to cover debt+fees from the liquidated Vault).

 To make it less likely that auctions are left in a state that is unattractive to bid on, further logic is applied if there will be both left over DAI target and collateral based on the initial determinations for `slice` and `owe`.
 If the remaining `tab` in such a case would be less than `chost` (a value stored by the contract, asynchronously set to `ilk.dust * ilk.chop / WAD` by the `upchost()` function), then:
 1) If the overall DAI target is less than `chost`, **the function reverts.
 Callers should be aware of this possibility and account for it when necessary.**